 How should I do juice?

-1. The most important thing about juicing is to only consume your juices freshly pressed and raw.
-Store bought juices (unless they are juicing it right in front of you at the organic cafe) are damaged with pasteurizing, added sugar & preservatives.
+1. The most important thing about juicing is to only consume freshly pressed and raw juices.
+Store-bought juices (unless they are juicing it right in front of you at the organic cafe) are damaged with pasteurizing, added sugar & preservatives.
 Optimally you want to drink within 20 minutes for the best nutrient content, as the juice will start to oxidize and lose nutrients.
 If you DO refrigerate, store it in a mason jar with lid screwed on tight, and try to drink it the same day.
 (For example, you could juice enough for 2 glasses in the day, consuming one fresh, and one later from the refrigerator).

-2. Start small (remember they are detoxing!) and work up to 2 glasses a day.
-1 – 2 glasses a day should be consumed for maintenance of good health, while 4 glasses a day is therapeutic.
+2. Start small (remember they are detoxing!) and work up to 2 glasses daily.
+1 – 2 glasses a day should be consumed to maintain good health, while 4 glasses daily are therapeutic.

-3. Drink on an empty stomach, first thing in the morning and in afternoon before dinner
+3. Drink on an empty stomach, first thing in the morning and in the afternoon before dinner

 5. Beets are wonderfully therapeutic and great for the liver and gallbladder.
 Keep the beets close to a 5% portion of your juice though, at least starting out.